Development of the high-efficiency hydrogen energy system using slush hydrogen

 Research and development of high-accuracy density and mass flow meters for slush hydrogen with an innovative structure, considering the behavior of solid particles [12-16],

-The world's first demonstration of the simultaneous occurrence of pressure drop reduction and heat transfer deterioration in slush nitrogen flow for various types of pipe such as circular, square and triangular pipies (the Reynolds' analogy), and the pressure drop reduction and heat transfer deterioration in slush nitrogen flow for various types of pipe [5, 17-22], and development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics of slush flow [5, 23, 24], and
+The world's first demonstration of the simultaneous occurrence of pressure drop reduction and heat transfer deterioration in slush nitrogen flow for various types of pipe such as circular, square and triangular pipies (the Reynolds' analogy), and the pressure drop reduction in slush nitrogen flow for corrugated, converging-diverging and elbow pipes [5, 17-22], and the development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics in slush hydrogen and slush nitrogen flows [5, 23, 24], and

 Pool boiling heat transfer to slush and liquid hydrogen for SMES .

 At the same time, ISH has been engaged in related technological development